bits/ExpandSelectionToWhitespace-SublimeText/README.md

 #### For Sublime Text 3 (ST3)
 * Download the [latest zip archive](https://github.com/bits/ExpandSelectionToWhitespace-SublimeText/archive/master.zip)
 * Rename the .zip file to `Expand Selection to Whitespace.sublime-package`
 * Move it into your Sublime Text "Installed Packages" directory.
-Find yours with `Sublime Text → Preferences → Browse Packages`, then go up one directory level to find the `Installed Packages` directory.
+Find yours by going to `Sublime Text → Preferences → Browse Packages`, and then going up one directory level to find the "Installed Packages" directory.

 Repeat this procedure in the future to update to the latest version.